 But here's what the PR materials don't mention: LinkedIn's business model depends on recruiters buying subscriptions.
 If Hiring Assistant is so efficient that companies need fewer recruiters, what happens to subscription revenue?
 And if the AI is doing the outreach, what stops candidates from just talking to the AI instead of paying for premium accounts?

-I asked a LinkedIn product manager about this at the September launch event.
-He gave me a carefully rehearsed answer about "expanding the market" and "raising the floor."
+LinkedIn's public messaging emphasizes "expanding the market" and "raising the floor."
 Translation: they're betting that AI will increase total hiring activity enough to offset reduced per-recruiter spending.

 The OpenAI Wildcard